Put-in-Bay Diary February 2017 Everything You May Have Missed!

 Fri-Feb.
 10th – Pat Dailey is at Sloppy Joe’s playing for the Put-in-Bay Music Festival.

 Sat-Feb.
-11th – The Put-in-Bay Ferry makes two trips in the AM and two after lunch.
+11th – The Put-in-Bay Ferry makes two morning trips and two after lunch.
 Steve Stapleton (Put-in-Bay High School Class of 1985) celebrates his 50th birthday.
 Sun., Feb.
 12th – Steady wind speed at the South Bass Island Lighthouse house at 7 p.m. is 35 miles per hour.

 Mon-Feb.
 13th – It’s a beautiful, clear-sky morning with no ice in the harbor.
 The Put-in-Bay Village Council meeting is postponed due to a lack of a quorum.